Pacific Disaster Center: Organization

 PDC was established by the U.S. Congress following Hurricane Iniki's devastation of the Hawaiian Island of Kauai in 1992, and became operational in 1996.
-Originally created to use information resources to mitigate the impacts of natural disasters in Hawai‘i, today PDC resources are used locally and globally by disaster and crisis management professionals, planners and executive decision makers, national governments, regional organizations, and International- and Non-Governmental Organizations (I/NGO).
+Originally created to use information resources to mitigate the impacts of natural disasters in Hawaiʻi, today PDC resources are used locally and globally by disaster and crisis management professionals, planners and executive decision makers, national governments, regional organizations, and International- and Non-Governmental Organizations (I/NGO).

 The headquarters of PDC is located on the Island of Maui in Hawai‘i, with additional presence on the Island of Oahu, in Colorado and Washington, DC.
 PDC also maintains a project office at the Water Resource University in Hanoi, Vietnam.
-Since 2006, the University of Hawai‘i has been the managing partner of PDC.
+Since 2006, the University of Hawaiʻi has been the managing partner of PDC.

 PDC is a public/private partnership sponsored by the PDC Program Office (OSD-Policy).
 The content of the information here does not necessarily reflect the position or policy of the U.S. Government and no official Government endorsement should be inferred.